arashnm80/arashnm80.github.io/handbook/refuse-or-accept.md

 I defy to be only alive.
-I'm gonna
+I choose to

 - **Leave**